-Tickets are sold at the Library circulation desk only starting May 1.
+Tickets are sold at the Library circulation desk only.
 Tickets include access to the aquarium and the bird/butterfly exhibit, and do not expire.
 Purchase limit is 5 tickets.
 Pay with cash, check, or credit card.
 While supplies last.
 Please bring your South Country Library card when purchasing tickets.

 General (ages 3 and up) admission discount tickets: $18.00

 (reg. $29.50/adult, $22.50/child, $25.50/senior)